Dashron/Roads/README.md

 **Make a request to the API.**

-This function will locate the appropriate <link>resource method for the provided parameters and execute it and return a [thenable (Promises/A compatible promise)](http://wiki.commonjs.org/wiki/Promises/A).
+This function will locate the appropriate <link>resource method for the provided parameters, execute it and return a [thenable (Promises/A compatible promise)](http://wiki.commonjs.org/wiki/Promises/A).
 On success, you should receive a [Response](#roadsresponse) object On failure, you should receive an error.
 This error might be an [HttpError](#roadshttperror)